-There is something always new to see and discover even though our little mill has not changed much over the years.
+There is something always new to see and discover even though this little mill has not changed much over the years.
+See spectacular handmade pottery that are functional and artistic created by a local potters.
+They also offer locally made crafts, jams and jellies, books and more.

 In 1928, Robert Watts, and his father, Allen "Grandpa" Watts purchased and reopened the mill, and opened a dry goods store across the road.
 Robert's wife, Letie, began to feed the trout that congregated at the bottom of the shoals to take advantage of the cornmeal that spilled from the mill.